SHLFab/shl-toolbox/README.md

 ## Getting Started

-_Note: These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system._

 - Clone the ```shl-toolbox``` repo to your local scripts folder.
 This is usually located at:
 ```
 C:\Users\[YOUR_USER_NAME]\AppData\Roaming\McNeel\Rhinoceros\6.0\scripts